 I decided to make a Hobby Boss, A-4E Skyhawk.
 It happened to be the kit that supplied the F/A-18C Hornet and F-15E Strike Eagle with precious ammunition.
 I used the parts halfway, so I will complete this kit to the end.

 This Hobby Boss kit includes a useful decal for the cockpit panel.
 However, there are no detailed painting instructions inside the cockpit, so I think it would be better to check with some books or net information to paint details.

 I attached small parts to the bottom of the fuselage.
 I installed the hardpoint where I was going to install the additional fuel tanks, and the second part from the outside, backward.
 It’s hard to fix it now since it’s stuck firmly, so I’ll adjust the tank connection points and proceed as it is.

 I looked it closely, it’s not as simple as the top is gray and the bottom is white, but rather a bit complicated.
 It is unexpectedly troublesome to apply separately.
 I would like the maker could have included decals for all the blue parts.

 My wife gave me rare chocolate for Valentine’s Day.
-Maybe it’s planet chocolate, it looks chocolates with complicated patterns and taste.
-There are few people in Ginza, probably fear of a new type of coronavirus.
+Maybe it’s planet chocolate, it looks like chocolates with complicated patterns and tastes.
+There are few people in Ginza, probably fear a new type of coronavirus.